crypto-crawler/crypto-crawler-rs/crypto-rest-client/README.md

 # crypto-rest-client

-A restful client for all cryptocurrency exchanges.
+An RESTful client for all cryptocurrency exchanges.

 ## Example